 Ultra-long room-temperature phosphorescent carbon dots: pH sensing and dual-channel detection of tetracyclines

 Currently, the synthesis and applications of room-temperature phosphorescent (RTP) materials are promising, but challenging.
-Hereby, one kind of ultra-long phosphorescent carbon dots (P-CDs) was rapidly prepared through a facile microwave-directed way.
-Meaningfully, the yellow-green phosphorescence of the P-CDs was observed up to 9 s, and their fluorescence and phosphorescence showed at 418 nm and 525 nm by the same excitation at 354 nm.
-Simultaneously, the RTP intensity of P-CDs gradually decreased with increasing pH because protonation dissociated hydrogen bonds and disturbed the phosphorescent sources, while their fluorescence exhibited the general stability over a wide pH range of 2.1-12.68.
-Significantly, we found both fluorescence and phosphorescence of P-CDs were quenched by introducing tetracyclines (TCs).
-To be specific, the P-CDs described here were rich in -COOH and -OH groups on their surfaces, which facilitated CDs to link with TCs together, thus resulting in inner filter effect process (IFE) occurred.
-Moreover, P-CDs showed the potential as the ideal candidate for building up the dual-channel assays towards the targets.
+Herein, a kind of ultra-long phosphorescent carbon dots (P-CDs) were rapidly prepared through a facile microwave-directed method.
+In particular, the yellow-green phosphorescence of the P-CDs was observed for up to 9 s, and their fluorescence and phosphorescence were observed at 418 nm and 525 nm, respectively, using the same excitation at 354 nm.
+Moreover, the RTP intensity of the P-CDs gradually decreased with the increasing pH because of the protonation-dissociated hydrogen bonds and disturbed phosphorescence sources, whereas their fluorescence exhibited general stability over a wide pH range of 2.1–12.68.
+Significantly, we found that both the fluorescence and the phosphorescence of the P-CDs were quenched by the introduction of tetracyclines (TCs).
+Specifically, the P-CDs described herein have abundant –COOH and –OH groups on their surfaces, which facilitate the linkage of CDs with TCs, thus resulting in the occurrence of an inner filter effect process (IFE).
+Moreover, the P-CDs showed potential as an ideal candidate for building up dual-channel assays towards the targets.